Dr-Noob/peakperf/README.md

 [noob@drnoob peakperf]$ ./peakperf -b haswell
 ```

+## Support
+peakperf only works properly in *Linux*. peakperf under *Windows*/*macOS* has not been tested, so performance may not be optimal.

 ## Understanding the microbenchmark
 #### 0. What is "peak performance" anyway?
 Peak performance refers to the maximum performance that a chip (a CPU) can achieve.
-The more powerful the CPU is, the greater peak performance can achieve.
-This performance is a theoretical limit, computed by a formula (see next section), measured in floating point operation per seconds (FLOP/s or GFLOP/s, which stands for gigaflops).
-This value establish a performance limit that the CPU is unable to overcome.
+The more powerful the CPU is, the greater the peak performance can achieve.
+This performance is a theoretical limit, computed using a formula (see next section), measured in floating point operation per seconds (FLOP/s or GFLOP/s, which stands for gigaflops).
+This value establishes a performance limit that the CPU is unable to overcome.
 However, achieving the peak performance (the maximum performance for a given CPU) is a very hard (but also interesting) task.
-To do so, the software must take advantage of the full power of the CPU. peakperf is a microbenchmark that achieves peakperformance on many different x86_64 microarchitectures.
+To do so, the software must take advantage of the full power of the CPU. peakperf is a microbenchmark that achieves peak performance on many different x86_64 microarchitectures.

 #### 1. The formula